IAM Policy Simulator (Offline) - Client-Side IAM Decision Diamond Evaluator

 • This tool is provided "AS IS" without any warranties of any kind.

-• Use the AWS Console IAM Policy Simulator for authoritative results.
+• Use the AWS-hosted IAM Policy Simulator for authoritative results.

 • By using this tool, you accept full responsibility for any outcomes.